-FIRE FIGHTER I (FFP0010) and FIRE FIGHTER II (FFP0020)
+FIRE FIGHTER I (FFP0030) and FIRE FIGHTER II (FFP0031)

-Certain required curriculum must be completed by the student regardless of the amount of hours attended.
-Students must receive live fire training in structure, flammable liquids, LP gas fires, and mandatory 30 hours of live burns total in Fire Fighter I and Fire Fighter II.
+Students must receive live fire training in structure, flammable liquids, LP gas fires, and wild lands fires for a mandatory of 54 hours of live burns in Fire Fighter I and Fire Fighter II.
 Protective breathing apparatus, rescue, ladder, and hose training must be experienced by the student in order to successfully complete the courses.
 In addition, all students must rappel from the top floor of the tower and each station as well as climb to the top of the aerial ladder.
 Failure to complete any portion of the requirements will be grounds for failure.